JacobTuftsPaypoint/SocketChatApp/README.md

 # SocketChatApp

-if npm start doesnt work try running npm install in the terminal first
+add a .env file with the contents ahmed sent in the slack in terminal do npm start - if that doesnt work do npm install first then npm start